hojjang98/SK-Shieldus-rookies-28/paper_review/ot_security_ot_ics_보안/to_kill_a_centrifuge_review.md

 ---

-*"Stuxnet marks a clear turning point in the history of cyber security and in military history as well."*
-— Ralph Langner (2013)

 # Research Review: To Kill a Centrifuge: A Technical Analysis of What Stuxnet's Creators Tried to Achieve
 > **Analyzed Date:** 2025.12.16